kingjulian24/lake_pend_oreille/README.md

 # lake_pend_oreille

 ### Overview:
-[Nodejs] API that exposes the statistical data of the [Lake Pend Oreille] dataset front end app that consumes and visualize the data using [C3].
+[Nodejs] API that generate and exposes statistical data using the [Lake Pend Oreille] dataset and a front end app that consumes and visualize the data using [C3].

 ### API